A boy asks his father, “Dad, are bugs good to eat?”

 - Where are the inefficiencies and excess work in our internal processes?

-These questions may not be new or ground-breaking, but design thinking asks us to take a human-centred approach to answering them.
+These questions may not be new or ground-breaking, but design thinking asks us to take a human-centered approach to answering them.
 Consider the experience of the people you’re focused on.
-Empathise with them and, where possible, immerse yourself in their day-to-day experiences to understand their perspective.
+Empathize with them and, where possible, immerse yourself in their day-to-day experiences to understand their perspective.

 Why should law firms use design thinking?